Our offer for children with SEND

 We understand that being the parent/carer of a child with SEND can be daunting.
 There are lots of support services available to help both children with SEND and their families.

-See below to find out about resources, services, support, activities and events for Rotherham’s children and young people with Special Educational Needs and Disabilities (SEND).
+Click on the images below to find out about resources, services, support, activities and events for Rotherham’s children and young people with Special Educational Needs and Disabilities (SEND).

 Further SEND Documentation and Policies